Severe Weather - Public Works Response

-Traffic Signal Outages: Remember, during power outages, traffic signals will go dark.
+During power outages and interruptions, Vancouver's traffic signals will go dark.
 When power comes back on or flickers, the signals will restart as flashing red.
 When signals are dark or flashing red, treat these intersections as a four-way stop, and proceed with caution.

 Severe Weather: Are you prepared?

 The City of Vancouver's Department of Public Works encourages businesses and residents to plan ahead and be alert to avoid many problems associated with severe weather.
 The handy information below can provide you with the facts and tips you may need should severe weather strike.